solveland/GengarSEP/README.md

 Download the apk from release tab in this repo.

 Push-notification:
-The app requires Google play services to be installed in order for the push-notices to work (på svenska: operatörstjänster)
+The app requires Google play services to be installed in order for the push-notices to work (på svenska: operatörstjänster).
+This can be found on the play store.